Decoding tomorrow’s luxury traveler

 “This is something we are already seeing a lot of,” notes Frédéric.
 “The frontier between working time and leisure time is nowhere near as fixed as it was.
 And since we have both a corporate and a luxury leisure travel business within the Travelstore group, we have some very interesting opportunities to up-sell and cross-sell.”

-From an organizational standpoint, the move towards remote working and away from the centralized office is a curve that Travelstore is very much ahead of, having implemented increasing levels of remote working over the past few years.
+From an organizational standpoint, the move towards remote working and away from the centralized office is a curve that Embrace is very much ahead of, having implemented increasing levels of remote working over the past few years.

 Frédéric explains, “Around five years ago I attended a corporate travel conference organized by American Express, with whom we are partners.
 One of the presentations featured travel consultants who worked remotely, and the message was that without the daily commute they were happier, closer to their families and ultimately delivering a better service to their customers.